-- 15. FIFA shall provide a certain number of Supplementary Accreditation Devices (SADs) to each team in order to control and restrict access to the dressing rooms and field of play on match days.
-Further details will be given to the teams at the Team Workshop and by means of a circular letter. - 16.
-Only players in possession of valid accreditation may play in the final competition. - 17.
-The players' and officials' accreditations and SADs shall always be available for inspection. - 18.
-Injured players who are replaced up until 24 hours before the kick-off of their team's first match (cf. art.
+15. Only players in possession of valid accreditation may play in the final competition.

+16. Injured players who are replaced up to 24 hours before the kick-off of their team's first match (cf. art.
 25 par.
 4) must return their accreditation to FIFA.
-Accordingly, players who have returned their accreditation shall no longer be considered members of the Participating Member Association's official delegation list. - 19.
-The Participating Member Associations shall ensure that all accreditation data required by FIFA is submitted by the deadline stipulated by FIFA.
+Accordingly, players who have returned their accreditation shall no longer be considered members of the Participating Member Association's official delegation list.

+17. The Participating Member Associations shall ensure that all accreditation data required by FIFA is submitted by the deadline stipulated by FIFA.
 Further details will be outlined in a FIFA circular letter.